Shift (company): Doubts in the c't

-Initially, doubts were expressed about the credibility of SHIFT GmbH's corporate goals, which were formulated as fair.
+Initially, doubts were expressed about the credibility of Shift's corporate goals, which were formulated as fair.
 The computer magazine c't, for example, raised doubts about the fairness of the companies smartphone Shift5.1 in its 9/2016 issue.
 The article points out that the founder Carsten Waldeck did not provide any documents to support his statements.
 Also, statements of the Fair Production Manifesto on the manufacturer's website are remarkably vague.
 Furthermore, the manifesto was written by Waldeck and "signed by 'Aaron, the founder and CEO of Vstar and Weihuaxin', a company based in Shenzen, China".
 The company, which according to c't von Waldeck is referred to as the "main partner", in turn has the shiftphones manufactured by another company.
 According to c't, the manifesto is thus merely "a declaration of intent by the shift-maker, not an investigation report by an at least halfway independent third party.
 The conclusion of the article is correspondingly harsh on Shift5.1: it should not be considered a fairphone alternative, but merely a typical cheap smartphone.